Honda CR-Z: Japan

 Sales of the CR-Z began in Japan on August 24, 2010 at a starting price of million (~) before any government subsidies.
 Honda announced that in less than one month it had received orders for more than 10,000 vehicles, far exceeding its sales forecast.

-As of the end of August 2010, more than 19,000 CR-Z were delivered and sales orders received were three times higher than expected, which led to Japanese media comparing its success with the NSX in the 1990s, another sports car from Honda.
+As of the end of August 2010, more than 19,000 CR-Z were delivered and sales orders received are three times higher than expected, which led to Japanese media comparing its success with the NSX in the 1990s, another sports car from Honda.

 In an interview in early February 2011, a Honda executive disclosed that Honda produces around 200,000 hybrids a year in Japan.